gabrielrg14/pokedex/README.md

 # Pokédex

-> Pokédex project that consumes PokéAPI to display all information of all existing Pokémon.
+> Pokédex project that consumes the PokéAPI to display information of all existing Pokémon.

-**Technologies, libs and frameworks used and studied to carry out this project** <br>
+**Technologies, libs and frameworks used and studied to carry out this project:** <br>

 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)